 The halo catalogs are available as a raw file listing:

-To download them in bulk or onto a server, you can use:
+The readme file contains a listing of the simulation names as written in the papers and their filenames.
+To download files in bulk or onto a server, you can use:

 wget http://erebos.astro.umd.edu/erebos/moria_trees wget http://erebos.astro.umd.edu/erebos/moria_catalogs wget http://erebos.astro.umd.edu/erebos/moria_original